MicrosoftDocs/azure-management-docs/articles/azure-arc/container-storage/alternate-onelake.md

 ### Create a Cloud Ingest Persistent Volume Claim (PVC)

 1. Create a file named `cloudIngestPVC.yaml` with the following contents.
-Modify the `metadata::name` value with a name for your Persistent Volume Claim.
+Modify the `metadata.name` value with a name for your Persistent Volume Claim.
 This name is referenced on the last line of `deploymentExample.yaml` in the next step.
-You must also update the `metadata::namespace` value with your intended consuming pod.
-If you don't have an intended consuming pod, the `metadata::namespace` value is `default`.
+You must also update the `metadata.namespace` value with your intended consuming pod.
+If you don't have an intended consuming pod, the `metadata.namespace` value is `default`.

    [!INCLUDE [lowercase-note](includes/lowercase-note.md)]